ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

-## Appendix 5: JSON Schema Grammar
 <!---
 -- Copyright (c) Meta Platforms, Inc. and affiliates.
 --
 -- This source code is licensed under the MIT license found in the -- LICENSE file in the root directory of this source tree.
 -->
+## Appendix 5: JSON Schema Grammar

 What follows is taken from the JSON validation grammar with the tree building rules removed.

-Snapshot as of Sun May 28 11:34:39 PDT 2023
+Snapshot as of Mon May 29 00:05:56 PDT 2023

 ### Rules